Congress Seeks to Address Rising Health Care Costs

 Read More on Advocates Storm Capitol Hill to Preserve CCBHCs

 View Comments of Advocates Storm Capitol Hill to Preserve CCBHCs

 Finalized Rule from CMS Preserves Medicare’s Six Protected Classes

 The Centers for Medicare and Medicaid Services (CMS) released a final rule on Thursday aimed at addressing rising drug prices and out-of-pocket expenses under Medicare Part D and Medicare Advantage.
 Notably, the final rule did not include previously-proposed measures that would have provided exceptions to Medicare’s “six protected classes,” a policy that ensures beneficiaries with complex health conditions, including mental illness, have access to a full range of medication treatment options.
-The announcement comes after six months of opposition to the proposals from Members of Congress and patient and provider advocates, including the National Council for Behavioral Health.
+The announcement comes after six months of opposition to the proposals from Members of Congress and patient and provider advocates, including the National Council for Mental Wellbeing.

 Read More on Finalized Rule from CMS Preserves Medicare’s Six Protected Classes